Das-Kollektiv/tdme2/README-MiniScript.md

 ```

 A special type of functions are callables.
 Callables are functions that are used to interact between MiniScript scripts.

 Despite the fact that a callable function of a script can be called from another script,
 they have the limitation that they must not contain MiniScript C++ method calls that require a context function.

 Context functions are functions that require a special context.

-In TDME2 these contexts range from updating audio, engine, physics and more.
-See e.g. initializeEngine(), updateEngine() or initializeLogic(), updateLogic(), ... in section 8(MiniScript logic methods)
+You can ignore this fow now.
+Default MiniScript does not provide script methods by C++ that require a context.

 ```
 ...